 | ||Amount Rs.
 Lacs |

-|Capital ||- |
+|Capital ||0 |

-|Recurring ||77.33 |
+|Recurring ||0 |

 |Total R&D Expenditure as a percentage of ||- |

 |Foreign Exchange Earnings and Out go: || |

 | ||Amount Rs.
 Lacs |

-|Foreign Exchange outgo ||184.02 |
+|Foreign Exchange outgo ||16.21 |

-|Foreign Exchange earning ||1477.09 |
+|Foreign Exchange earning ||0 |

 21. RISK MANAGEMENT POLICY:

 The Company has in place a Risk Management Policy pursuant to section 134 of theCompanies Act 2013.
-Your company believes that managing and mitigating the risk maximizesthe returns.
-The company has setup a RiskManagement Committee duly approved by the Boardof Directors.
+Your company believes through various measures to reduce wastage thatmanaging and mitigating the risk maximizes the returns.
+The company has setup a RiskManagement Committee duly approved by the Board of Directors.
+Risk management comprises ofall the organizational rules and actions for early identification of risks in the courseof doing business and the management of such risks.
 The Committee identifies allstrategic operational & financial risks by analyzing and assessing the operations ofthe company.
 The company has laid down procedures for the risk reporting.
-The details ofrisks identified along with measures adopted to control the risks is placed before the Board & Audit Committee quarterlyfor their evaluation & suggestions.
+The details ofrisks identified along with measures adopted to control the risks is placed before theBoard & Audit Committee quarterly for their evaluation & suggestions.

 This policy is not applicable to the Company at present.

-22. MANNER OF ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEESAND OF DIRECTORS:
+23. MANNER OF ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEESAND OF DIRECTORS:

-24. THE NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIESJOINT VENTURE OR ASSOCIATE COMPANIES DURING THE YEAR:
+25. THE NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIESJOINT VENTURE OR ASSOCIATE COMPANIES DURING THE YEAR:

 There are no companies which have become/ceased to be subsidiaries joint ventures andassociate companies during the year.